AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 While GPT is the only model he has seen so far that breaks this convention.
 The KVCache stands out as a flashy outlier.
-The GPT was designed to has a "next token prediction" core capability, while what it produce it "KVCache" capability it has during inference feels more like a cliched word "emerging".
+The GPT was designed to has a "next token prediction" core capability, while what it comes with "KVCache" capability it has during inference feels more like a cliched word "emerging".